 Please see the University of Kent's Statement of Findings for more information.

-For graduate prospects, Accounting and Finance at Kent ranked 8th in The Complete University Guide 2021 and scored over 90% in The Times Good University Guide 2020.
+Accounting and Finance at Kent scored 93% overall and ranked 8th for graduate prospects in The Complete University Guide 2021.

 Recent graduates have entered into accountancy training with the Government Economics Service or with firms such as:

 Our graduates have also gone to work in: